 Mango Prepaid Debit Card

-A Mango prepaid debit card is our last great pick for this list and a stand-out option because it offers the opportunity to link a high-interest savings account to your card.
+A Mango prepaid debit card is a stand-out option because it offers the opportunity to link a high-interest savings account to your card.

 This account has a lot going for it, including the fact that it can be opened even if your teen doesn’t have a checking account of their own.
 Your teen can open a linked Mango savings account with a deposit of just $25 and earn up to 6% APY (to qualify for this rate, your teen needs to make signature purchases totaling $1,500 after opening the account and maintain a minimum monthly balance of $25 after).